OpsVerseIO/installers/misc/jaeger-to-clickhouse-sql-conversion/README.md

         $ chmod +x trace-migration-tool
         $ ./trace-migration-tool -service console-ui --file trace-console-ui.json >> import.sql

-2. Optional: if you several services, you can run this line to iterate thru each JSON file:
+2. Optional: if you have several services, you can run this line to iterate thru each JSON file:

         $ for tracefile in traces-*.json; do \
             service=$(basename $tracefile .json | cut -c 8-); \